-The University of Illinois at Chicago Police Department is dedicated to providing the best police service to all citizens.
+The University of Illinois Chicago Police Department is dedicated to providing the best police service to all citizens.
 Employees are carefully selected and trained to provide this service to the community.
-It is the policy of this department to investigate the allegations of wrongdoing by employees in order to determine the merit and substance of the complaint.
+It is department policy to investigate allegations of wrongdoing by employees in order to determine the merit and substance of the complaint.

-Filing a complaint against a University of Illinois at Chicago Police Department employee:
+Filing a complaint against a University of Illinois Chicago Police Department employee:

 When a citizen has a complaint against a department employee (sworn or civilian), the complaint may be filed in person, directly to a department supervisor at the police department or you may use the online complaint form.
 Complaints will also be accepted in any format.

 Who is responsible for investigating complaints?